HotoRas/puyovs-wiki/README.md

 Welcome to the Puyo VS 2 Wiki.

+Go click 'wiki' to watch the wiki content.

 Puyo VS 2 was originally written by [Hernan](https://twitter.com/HernanZh/) with some contributions from other developers.

 We hope that the community can benefit from this release and build a robust future for Puyo VS.